 Important Resume Tips

-It’s embarrassing when you go to hand over your resume, only to notice a typo.
-Double or triple check the spelling and grammar before submitting your resume anywhere.
-A great way to do this is by having someone you trust to read it over first.
+It’s embarrassing and can cost you a job offer when you go to hand over your resume to an employer only to notice a typo.
+Double or triple-check the spelling and grammar before submitting your resume anywhere.
+A great way to do this is by having someone you trust read it over first.

 As always, we want to help you succeed in your job search.
 For more articles and videos with tips and tricks about interviews, meetings with a recruiter, resumes, and anything job-related, follow our blogs on CityPersonnel.net, or find us on Facebook, Instagram, Twitter, and YouTube.
 Now that your know how to write an effective resume, let’s see it!